jsdom/jsdom/README.md

 - `scripts`: a string or array of strings, containing file names or URLs that will be inserted as `<script>` tags
 - `config`: see below
 - `callback`: takes two arguments
-  - `error`: either an `Error` object if something failed initializing the window, or an array of error messages from the DOM if there were script errors
+  - `errors`: either `null`, if nothing goes wrong, or an array of errors
-  - `window`: a brand new `window`
+  - `window`: a brand new `window`, if there were no loading errors

 _Example:_